 Management determines if an arrangement is a lease at inception or upon modification of a contract.
 Leases are classified as either financing or operating, with classification affecting the pattern of expense recognition in the statements of operations.
 When determining whether a lease is a finance lease or an operating lease, ASC 842 does not specifically define criteria to determine the "major part of remaining economic life of the underlying asset."
-For lease classification determination, Management continues to use (i) 75% or greater to determine whether the lease term is a major part of the remaining economic life of the underlying asset and (ii) 90% or greater to determine whether the present value of the sum of lease payments is substantially all of the fair value of the underlying all of the fair value of the sum of lease payments is substantially all of the fair value of the underlying asset.
+For lease classification determination, Management continues to use (i) 75% or greater to determine whether the lease term is a major part of the remaining economic life of the underlying asset and (ii) 90% or greater to determine whether the present value of the sum of lease payments is substantially all of the fair value of the underlying asset.

 ROU assets represent the Company's right to use an underlying asset for the lease term.
 Lease liabilities represent the Company's obligation to make lease payments under the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 In determining the present value of lease payments, the Company uses either the rate implicit in the lease or its incremental borrowing rate, as applicable, based on the information available at lease commencement date.
 The Company applies the estimated incremental borrowing rates on a lease-by-lease level based on the economic environment associated with the lease.
 The operating lease ROU asset also includes any lease prepayments, net of lease incentives.
 Certain of the Company's leases include options to extend or terminate the lease.
-As leases approach maturity, the Company considers various factors such as market conditions and the terms of any renewal and termination options that may exist to determine whether we will renew or terminate the lease, as such, we generally do not include renewal or termination options in our lease terms for calculating our lease liability, as the options allow us to maintain operational flexibility and we are not reasonably certain we will exercise these options at the time of the lease commencement.
-The Company's lease agreements do not contain any material residual value guarantees or restrictive covenants.
-Lease expense for lease payments of operating leases is recognized on a straight-line basis over the term of the lease.
+As leases approach maturity, the Company considers various factors such as market conditions and the terms of any renewal and termination options that may exist to determine whether we will renew or terminate the lease, as such, we generally do not include renewal or termination options in our lease terms for calculating our lease liability, as the options allow us to maintain operational flexibility and we are not reasonably certain we will exercise these options at the time of the lease payments of operating leases is recognized on a straight-line basis over the term of the lease.
 The Company uses the long-lived assets impairment guidance to determine recognition and measurement of an ROU asset impairment, if any.
 The Company monitors for events or changes in circumstances that require a reassessment.